-There are multiple problems with official testing… The FDA previously tested various foods as part of a pesticide exposure program, but it never tested for glyphosate.
+There are multiple problems with official testing… The FDA (Food and Drug Administration) previously tested various foods as part of a pesticide exposure program, but it never tested for glyphosate.
 Just when growing public concern and pressure was pushing the FDA towards testing for glyphosate, that testing has now been halted indefinitely.
-Other than the limited independent testing that’s been done on select foods, there is no other way to know how much glyphosate is in your food– or what levels you are exposed to.
+Other than the limited independent testing that’s been done on select foods, there is no other way to know how much glyphosate is in your food – or what levels you are exposed to.

 In the U.S., the EPA (Environmental Protection Agency) considers glyphosate to be non-carcinogenic, primarily based on documents provided by its manufacturer, Monsanto.
-On the other hand, in March, 2015, the World Health Organization, which does its own independent analysis, determined that glyphosate is a probable carcinogen.
+On the other hand, in March 2015, the WHO (World Health Organization), which does its own independent analysis, determined that glyphosate is a probable carcinogen.
 This means it probably causes cancer.

 Now there’s a way to participate in a worldwide study on environmental exposure to glyphosate.
 The Health Research Institute (HRI) in Iowa has developed a Glyphosate Environmental Exposure Test kit that will allow you to determine exposure to this toxic herbicide.

 The benefits of this test are twofold: By participating in this study, you will: